iwitness-design/learndash-gift-edd/README.txt

 == Changelog ==

+= 1.1.1 =
+Do not add purchaser to ConvertKit when purchasing as gift.

 = 1.1.0 =
 Added data sanitization for "email subject" and "buy as a gift" button text in the admin settings.
 Added first and last name required validations in the EDD checkout page.